-Imogen: Baby Name of the DayWe whispered Imogen down the alley, a name transformed by history and Shakespeare, too.
+The baby name Imogen was whispered down the alley, a name transformed by history and Shakespeare, too.

 Thanks to Natalie for suggesting our Baby Name of the Day.

 Legend tells of King Cunobelinus, a ruler of pre-Roman Britain, and his daughter, Innogen.
 She wants to marry for love, but it’s necessary that she marry to secure the kingdom.
-Heartache follows, and lots of skullduggery, but ultimately all ends well.
+Heartache follows.
+Plenty of skullduggery, too, but ultimately all ends well.

-The character is admirable.
 She remains loyal to her estranged love, even when she suffers mightily.
-But Cymbeline is not among the most favored or widely-performed plays today, so fewer people recognize the character than, say, Beatrice or Juliet.
+While Cymbeline is not among the most favored or widely-performed plays today, Shakespearean baby names continue to appeal to parents.

 Between British history and the name’s literary roots, parents have plenty of ways to discover this name.